istio/istio.io/_docs/concepts/policy-and-control/mixer.md

 - **Precondition Checking**.
 Enables callers to verify a number of preconditions before responding to an incoming request from a service consumer.
 Preconditions can include whether the service consumer is properly authenticated, is on the service's whitelist, passes ACL checks, and more.

+- **Quota Management**.
+Enables services to allocate and free quota on a number of dimensions, Quotas are used as a relatively simple resource management tool to provide some fairness between service consumers when contending for limited resources.
+Rate limits are examples of quotas.

 - **Telemetry Reporting**.
 Enables services to report logging and monitoring.
 In the future, it will also enable tracing and billing streams intended for both the service operator as well as for service consumers.

-- **Quota Management**.
-Enables services to allocate and free quota on a number of dimensions, Quotas are used as a relatively simple resource management tool to provide some fairness between service consumers when contending for limited resources.
-Rate limits are examples of quotas.

 These mechanisms are applied based on a set of [attributes](./attributes.html) that are materialized for every request into Mixer.
 Within Istio, Envoy depends heavily on Mixer.
 Services running within the mesh can also use Mixer to report telemetry or manage quotas.
-(Note: as of Istio Alpha, only Envoy can call Mixer.)
+(Note: as of Istio {{ site.data.istio.version }}, only Envoy can call Mixer.)

 ## Adapters

 Mixer is a highly modular and extensible component.
 One of it's key functions is to abstract away the details of different policy and telemetry backend systems, allowing Envoy and Istio-based services to be agnostic of those backends, which keeps them portable.

 Mixer's flexibility in dealing with different infrastructure backends is achieved by having a general-purpose plug-in model.
 Individual plug-ins are known as *adapters* and they allow